 Going on hikes is something we very much enjoy as a family but haven’t done much of in Ghana.
 Our daughter Emma is the exception as she has seen the most incredible views from mountain tops in our time here with the Junior Ghana Mountaineers club.
 We had thought of joining the adult club but somehow the 5am Sunday starts were never very appealing for someone like me who loves sleeping in and Dave starts work so early on weekdays that he too treasures the mornings when his alarm clock doesn’t have to go off when it’s still dark outside.

-But now that the Shai Hills has this lovely tented accommodation available which I will write about in my next post, there is a lot more opportunity to explore this area other than on day trips to the reserve.
+But now that the Shai Hills has this lovely tented accommodation available which I have written about in my post Cosy Camping to Glamorous Glamping, there is a lot more opportunity to explore this area other than on day trips to the reserve.
 And this hike I’m writing about really made me realise that it is an area that those of us living in Accra should be exploring more regularly!